John Taylor (oculist)

-Chevalier John Taylor (c.
+John Taylor (c.
 1703 – 1770 or 1772) was an early British eye surgeon, self-promoter and medical charlatan of 18th-century Europe.
-He was noted by Samuel Johnson, and associated with the surgical mistreatment of George Frideric Handel, Johann Sebastian Bach, and perhaps hundreds of others.
+He was responsible for the surgical mistreatment of George Frideric Handel, Johann Sebastian Bach, and perhaps hundreds of others.
+Both Handel and Bach died shortly after the botched surgery performed by Taylor.

 Career

 Taylor was born in Norwich, possibly in 1703.
 He was the son of a surgeon named John Taylor, who died in 1709.
 He studied in London under the pioneering British surgeon William Cheselden at St Thomas' Hospital, and by 1727 had produced a book, An Account of the Mechanism of the Eye, dedicated to Cheselden.